LnxFCA/balatro-mods/README.md

 ## License

 All source code in this repository is released under the GNU General Public License version 3 or later, unless stated otherwise.
+However, it includes other projects (git submodules) that may have different licenses.
+Please refer to the respective project repository for their licensing information.

+### Projects used (submodules)

+- [balatro-mod-env] - Refer to its repository for license details.